DariaKobeleva/MoneyAccounting/README.md

 - **Add or Change Profile Picture:** By tapping the "Add Photo" button, users can upload or update their profile picture.
 - **Log Out:** At the bottom of the screen, there is a "Log Out" button that allows users to end their session and log out of the app.

+## My Contribution to the Project

+In the development of **MoneyAccountingApp**, I played a pivotal role in creating and implementing several key components:

+- **Data Models Implementation:** I fully designed and implemented all of the app’s data models, ensuring robust and efficient management of users' financial data, which serves as the foundation for all app functionalities.
+- **Profile Screen:** I designed and developed the user profile screen, allowing users to manage their personal information, add and update profile pictures, and securely log out of the app.
+- **Participation in Data Transfer Implementation:** I actively participated in the development of the data transfer mechanism, which updates the overall balance and related data across all screens of the app when the income amount changes.
+This ensured that users receive real-time updates on their financial information.
+- **Active Development Participation:** I was actively involved in all aspects of the app's development, including UI design and enhancing user experience, contributing to the high standards of quality and performance that the app achieved.

+My contributions ensured the app's stability, enhanced its functionality, and improved user satisfaction, playing a significant role in the successful completion of the project.